-Impact Scenario Human Right at Risk Impacted Rights- holder Impact Description and Likelihood Scale Scope Irremedi ability Risk Rating Mitigation Measures Potential risk of displacem ent due to land procureme nt 17) Right t Adequate e owned/ user land in the project site ; ; The project has procured 21.07 ha of land for setting up the power plant and its associated facilities.
+Impact Human Right Impacted In Scenario at Risk Rights- holder Impact Description and Likelihood Scale Scope Irremedi ability Risk Rating Mitigation Measures Potential Right to Property risk of (UDHR Article displacem 17) land in the a ent due to land Adequate procureme Standard of nt Living (UDHR 25; ICCPR 24; ICESCR 11; ILO No.182) P UCBSCR 11; ILO The project has procured 21.07 ha of land for setting up the power plant and its associated facilities.
 The land was procured from 333 landowners on willing buyer willing seller and about 47 landowners would be affected due to the approach road.
 As per survey carried out by AECOM as part of the ESIA process reveal that among the 333 landowners there are 7 owners who would be physically displaced.
 Land is the prime resources in Bangladesh, the project induced displacement has identified the following potential impacts/risks: - Loss of residential housing and land pushed families towards livelihood insecurity in the case of non-availability of alternative land.
 Socio-economic status decline for the displaced population, as relocated communities face the task of restoring livelihoods Lack of social capital because building new networks after migration is a slow process, proximity to households from the prior community can serve as a proxy for social support.
 This would alter social networks, income, livelihoods, and living condition Distance from accessing the basic facilities Difficulty in getting land near to the existing location due to the fast Land being an important resource in Bangladesh, the land procurement would infringe the basic right to property and result in permanent land loss by the affected landowners.
 However, considering the land was procured on a willing buyer willing seller. the implication on the basic right is found to be medium.
-As per survey about 38% of the landowners have purchased alternative land and the remaining have invested in business activities. total population of Dudhghata would be impacted due to the land procurement of which 2 percent would be physically displaced and 7 percent falls under vulnerable category.
-Considering the scope of impact to be less than 15 percent hence the scope of impact is considered as Moderate Medium Facilitate identification of alternative land for affected person for purchase The Community Development Manager shall assist in the provision of development assistance to severely affected PAPs and vulnerable groups through design training programs, formalizing informal activities, and access to credit.
+As per survey about 38% of the landowners have purchased alternative land and the remaining have invested in business activities.
+About 16 percent of the total population of Dudhghata would be impacted due to the land procurement of which 2 percent would be physically displaced and 7 percent falls under vulnerable category.
+Considering the scope of impact to be less than 15 percent hence the scope of impact is considered as medium.
+Moderate Medium Facilitate identification of alternative land for affected person for purchase The Community Development Manager shall assist in the provision of development assistance to severely affected PAPs and vulnerable groups through design training programs, formalizing informal activities, and access to credit.
 A grievance mechanism is in place for the affected persons.
 The mechanism was made aware to all the PAPs A social development office has been set up near to the project site for aiding the affected landowners and in case of any grievances